Reporting income from JobKeeper Payment

 If you’re still working some hours, remember to include your hours worked.
 If you’re getting income from JobKeeper but not working, report you’ve worked 0 hours.

 You can report income from JobKeeper, including for past reporting periods, using either:

-You won’t be able to use the employment diary in your online account or the timesheet in the Express Plus Centrelink app to report your JobKeeper income.
+You won’t be able to use the employment diary in your online account or the timesheet in the Express Plus Centrelink mobile app to report your JobKeeper income.

 If your employer back pays you